Azure/enterprise-azure-policy-as-code/Docs/definitions-and-global-settings.md

 >
 > Important
 >
-> - `deploymentRootScope` is the deployment scope for Policy and Initiative definitions.
+> - `deploymentRootScope` is the deployment scope for Policies, Policy Set definitions.
 > - Policy Assignments must be at this scope or below.
 > - Operational tasks, such as `Create-AzRemediationTasks.ps1`, must use the same rootScope or they will fail.
 >